pabrodez/TfGM_API_accidents/README.md

 # TfGM_API_accidents

-Simple scripts in R to retrieve, store and map Accidents or Incidents from Transport for Greater Manchester API (https://developer.tfgm.com/)
+Simple scripts in R to retrieve, store and map Accidents or Incidents from Transport for Greater Manchester API (https://developer.tfgm.com/).
+Sign up to get your API key.

 Could be combined into one single function where request parameters can be customized, and other data categories chosen (ScootLoops, Carparks, etc.).